 The key to interpreting drumming charts is to first identify the different elements.
 And how they’re represented.

-The music staff, the symbols that represent the drums, and the notes. followed by the time signature and note values, and finally the map of the music.
+The music staff, drums, symbols, and notes collectively form the essential elements for drum notation and representation.
+Followed by the time signature and note values, and finally the map of the music.

 Once you have a basic understanding of these elements, you can begin to interpret the chart.
 The most important thing to remember is that a drum chart is not a score; it is only a guide for the drummer.
 As such, there is some room for interpretation.
 And you should feel free to experiment with different rhythms as you go.